 - The conduct of Foundation Education

-- A third party providing services on the Foundation Education’s behalf, its trainers, assessors or other staff.
+- A third party providing services on Foundation Education’s behalf or on behalf of its trainers, assessors, or other staff

-- This policy does not replace or modify policies or any other responsibilities which may arise under other policies, statute or any other law.
+- This policy does not replace or modify policies or any other responsibilities that may arise under other policies, statutes, or any other law.
 Also, the dispute resolution procedures outlined in this document do not circumscribe an individual's rights to pursue other legal remedies.

-- If a student chooses to access this policy and procedure, Foundation Education will maintain the student’s enrolment while the grievance and appeals process is ongoing.
+- If a student chooses to access this policy and procedure, Foundation Education will maintain the student’s enrolment whilst the grievance and appeals process is underway.

-If you are not satisfied with the response to your complaint, or any decision made in regards to your studies, you may lodge an appeal in writing to the Quality Coordinator at [email protected] or the CEO at PO BOX 303, Lutwyche, Qld, 4030.
-All necessary consultations will be held and Foundation Education will make a determination of the appeal.
-You will be advised in writing of the outcome of your appeal, including the reasons for the decision within ten (10) business days.
+If you are not satisfied with the response to your complaint or with any decision made in regard to your studies, you may lodge an appeal in writing to the Quality Coordinator at [email protected] or the CEO at PO BOX 303, Lutwyche, QLD, 4030.
+All necessary consultations will be held, and Foundation Education will make a determination of the appeal.
+You will be advised in writing of the outcome of your appeal, including the reasons for the decision, within ten business days.

-All appeals relating to an assessment decision must be lodged with your Student Support officer within 21 days after you are notified of the assessment result.
-On receipt of the appeal the assessment will be reviewed to confirm if it was a fair decision and whether the evidence presented is current, authentic, valid and sufficient.
-Foundation Education will contact you within ten (10) business days to advise of the outcome.
+All appeals relating to an assessment decision must be lodged with your specialist SSO within 21 days of you being notified of the assessment result.
+On receipt of the appeal, the assessment will be reviewed in order to confirm whether it was a fair decision and whether the evidence presented is current, authentic, valid, and sufficient.
+Foundation Education will contact you within ten business days to advise of the outcome.